-Facilitating Questions Poster: This poster is a great resource provided to parents to help support their student while they play ST Math at home.
-It is important to remind parents not to tell the student the answer, but to ask questions that help them think through the puzzles.
-For more information on this strategy, view the videos on our instructional resources Youtube playlist.
+Facilitating Questions Poster: This poster is a great resource provided to families to help support your child while they play ST Math at home.
+It is important not to tell your child the answer, but to ask questions that help them think through the puzzles.
+For more information on this strategy, view the videos on our instructional resources YouTube playlist.